 Non-executive member of the Board from 1 January 2022, Chair of the Staffing, Salaries & Nominations Committee and a member of the Audit, Risk & Compliance Committee.
 Senior Independent Board Member since 22 April 2022.
 Over 20 years HR experience with 8 years Board level experience, supporting, challenging and advising on Board level HR decisions.
 10 years experience working with mutual Friendly Societies, including LV and was Group HR Director at OneFamily.

 The owner of Lemons Consulting Group, providing HR consulting and Executive Coaching, also a Charity Trustee.
+Currently holding the position of Chief HR Officer at Mycon.

 CHIEF EXECUTIVE

 Jon Gratland